singingwolfboy/netlify-home/_posts/2016-04-19-a-step-by-step-guide-phenomic-on-netlify.md

 ![step 2 - link](uploads/step2link.png)

-When you push to GitHub, netlify does all the work.
+When you push to GitHub, Netlify does all the work.
 No more manual deploying of updates or changes!

-Since your assets are hosted on GitHub, we’ll need to link netlify to GitHub.
+Since your assets are hosted on GitHub, we’ll need to link Netlify to GitHub.
 Click “Link to GitHub”.

-### Step 3: Authorize netlify
+### Step 3: Authorize Netlify

 ![step 3 - authorize](uploads/step3authorize.png)

-It’s time to allow netlify and GitHub to talk to each other.
+It’s time to allow Netlify and GitHub to talk to each other.
 Clicking the “Authorize Application” button will do just that.
-Like it says in the image below, netlify doesn’t store your GitHub access token on our servers.
-If you’d like to know more about the permissions netlify requests and why we need them, you can visit [https://docs.netlify.com/github-permissions/](https://docs.netlify.com/github-permissions/).
+Like it says in the image below, Netlify doesn’t store your GitHub access token on our servers.
+If you’d like to know more about the permissions Netlify requests and why we need them, you can visit [https://docs.netlify.com/github-permissions/](https://docs.netlify.com/github-permissions/).

 ### Step 4: Choose Your Repo

 ![step 4 - repo](uploads/Step4phenomic.png)

-Now that you’ve connected netlify and GitHub, you can see a list of your Git repos.
-There’s the **gatsby** repo we just pushed to GitHub.
+Now that you’ve connected Netlify and GitHub, you can see a list of your Git repos.
+There’s the **phenomic** repo we just pushed to GitHub.
 Let's select it.

 ### Step 5: Configure Your Settings